 Plaka

 It is also one of the nesting areas of the protected turtles of Careta Careta.
+Please be cautious and avoid disturbing the nests.

 Parthena and Mikri Vigla

-4. Visit the Archaeological Sites of Naxos Greece
+4. Archaeological Sites of Naxos Greece

 Sanctuary of Dionysus

-Dionysus, the god protector of Naxos, had his sanctuary in Iria, about 3 km south of Chora.
-The sanctuary, a large construction at its time, built in 575-550 BC, is surrounded by vineyards, olive trees, and wild sycamore trees.
-Tuesdays closed, daily open 8.30-15.30 pm, €3 entrance ticket.
+Dionysus, the protector god of Naxos, had his sanctuary in Iria, located approximately 3 km south of Chora.
+This sanctuary, a significant construction for its time, was built between 575 to 550 BCE and is surrounded by vineyards, olive trees, and wild sycamore trees.
+It’s open daily from 8:30 AM to 3:30 PM, except for Tuesdays when it’s closed.
+The entrance ticket is €3.

 Zeus Sanctuary